singh-man/books/ds/060_ds_search_sort.md

 ### Non Comparison Sort
   1. ##### Radix Sort
      (Precondition: s = {S0 . . .
 Sn-1 } is a sequence of n integers or character strings with radix r and width w.)
-     (Postcondition: The sequence Sis sorted numerically or lexicographically.)
+     (Postcondition: The sequence S is sorted numerically or lexicographically.)
      1. Repeat step 2 for d = 0 up to w –1.
      1. Apply a stable sorting algorithm to the sequence s, sorting only on digit number d.
      A sorting algorithm is said to be stable if it preserves the relative order of elements with equal keys.
 For example, the insertion sort is stable, but the heap sort is not.